Originally Published 3, March 2011 w/ Postscript 10, August 2016

 How do you gauge impact?
 The most sacks in NFL history for a linebacker with 160 and third all time behind Reggie White and Bruce Smith.
 He was a 5 time Pro Bowl participant and made the All Pro team twice.
 He led the league in sacks twice during his career.
 If that’s not enough… Add the fact Greg Lloyd and Lamar Lathon’s best sack totals of their careers came when they teamed with Greene.
 Lloyd had 10 sacks in 1994 and the aforementioned Lathon’s 1996 total of 13.5 in Carolina.

 Each team he left had a defensive dropoff in production and wins.
 The ’96 Steelers barely made the playoffs and were run out of town in New England when they got there, thanks to Curtis Martin’s 166 yards rushing, losing 28-3.
 The 97 & 2000 Panthers didn’t make the playoffs.
-The 98 49ers were scored upon heavily even though they made it to the divisional round.
-Even then they needed Steve Young’s miracle throw to T.O. to beat the Packers in the Wildcard Game to get there.
+The 98 49ers were scored upon heavily even though they made the divisional round of the playoffs.
+Even then they needed Steve Young’s miracle throw to T.O. to beat the Packers to get there.

 So if the greatest defensive player in NFL history is Lawrence Taylor, rightfully so, who finished with 132 sacks in his career, where does that put Kevin Greene and his 160??
 Happened in the same era, so that can’t be argued.
 Quite simply he belongs.